VolcanoCookies/mikro-orm-postgresql-bug-repr/README.md

 - Duplication in tests is fine, better than complex abstractions.
 - Comments are fine, asserts are better!
 - If the problem is not driver specific, use in-memory SQLite database.

+## Usage

+* Open as a devcontainer so that a postgresql database is ran.
+* `npm install`
+* `npm run test`

+3 out of 4 tests should fail, we would expect all to pass.